-The Asia and the Pacific Policy Society is a community of scholars, policymakers, researchers and people engaged in policy.
-It publishes Asia & the Pacific Policy Studies, and Policy Forum.net
+Asia & the Pacific Policy Studies is the School’s flagship academic journal.
+The Asia & the Pacific Policy Society is a community of scholars, policymakers, and those engaged in policy.
+The Society publishes the website Policy Forum.

 The primary aim of the Australia South Asia Research Centre (ASARC) is to study the economic development and political economy of South Asia, particularly of India, taking into account Australia’s national interests, and the dynamics of economic cooperation and interaction in the Asia-Pacific and Indian Ocean regions.